jakeahumphreys/PokeApiTechDemo/README.md

 The data logic is stored in a repository class, this means I can implement an interface here and easily unit test the business logic in the service class higher up if necessary.
 It also means I could go a little further and look to implement the repository pattern, but as this is a single data table for a small cache, it's not strictly needed here.

+The Data Access logic is also unit tested, because why not.

 ## Improvements

 No application is perfect, especially this one as it was written fairly quickly to highlight a skillset.
 Here's some ways it can be improved further: